 Toxic Solvents and Hazardous Chemical Substances

 Hazardous Chemical Substances (HCS) may be found in many work areas.
-Some of the substances that may be encountered in different workplaces include acetone (used in some paint thinners), butane, carbon tetrachloride, chloroform, dieldrin, ether, fluorine (used in CFCs), mercury (found in fluorescent light bulbs), napthylene (in mothballs), polyvinyl chloride (PVC), silicon, trimethyl benzene or toluene (in paint thinners), and turpentine.
+Some of the substances that may be encountered in different workplaces include acetone (used in some paint thinners), butane, carbon tetrachloride, chloroform, dieldrin, ether, fluorine (used in CFCs), mercury (found in fluorescent light bulbs), napthylene (in mothballs), polyvinyl chloride (PVC), silicon, trimethyl benzene or toluene (in paint thinners), turpentine, and obsolete pesticides.

 For a comprehensive list, visit the OHS Act and enter "Hazardous Chemical Substances" in the search-box.